aspmaker/SU-TO-BO-StickyJS/README.md

 # SU-TO-BO-StickyJS
 İt is an alternative for css sticky position style.
-Because css sticky elements are not working under "overflow:hidden;" styles.
+Because css sticky elements are not working when their container has "overflow:hidden;"